JD-The-65th/fancy-fountain/README.md

-# fancy-fountain
+# Fancy Fountain
-A Fancy Fountain App for exporting Fountain scripts
+A Fancy Fountain App for exporting Fountain scripts.

+## Why?
+For the sole purpose of exporting prettier scripts, primarily with Stageplay Formatting.